facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

 This is where we started.
-This is clever and lazy code that turns into spaghetti and haunted forests, this is unnecessary performance optimizations.
+This is clever and lazy code that turns into spaghetti and haunted forests, this is premature optimizations, this is only-fred-touches-that-module.

 ### Ignoring operations